Maximizing Intelligibility in Children and Adolescents With Down Syndrome

 Already an ASHA Learning Pass subscriber?

-This webinar will discuss the anatomical, physiological, neurological, and cognitive factors that affect the speech intelligibility of children and adolescents with Down syndrome.
+This webinar discusses the anatomical, physiological, neurological, and cognitive factors that affect the speech intelligibility of children and adolescents with Down syndrome.
 Although there are similarities among people who have this genetic disorder, evaluation and treatment are highly individualized based on specific factors that influence a particular individual’s speech.
-The speaker will discuss evaluation and treatment planning, including forms that clinicians can use right away in their own practice.
+The speaker discusses evaluation and treatment planning, including forms that clinicians can use right away in their own practice.

 You will be able to: